pytorch/ao/torchao/prototype/quantized_training/README.md

 [BitNet b1.58](https://arxiv.org/abs/2402.17764) uses ternary weights: each parameter can only take on 3 distinct values {-1, 0, +1}, thus making a BitNet model very compact.
 BitNet uses tensor-wise abs-mean scaling for weights (quantize to ternary) and row-wise abs-max scaling for activations (quantize to INT8).

 BitNet is originally trained with QAT: the weights and activations are fake-quantized, and straight-through estimator (STE) is used to calculate gradients with respect to floating point weights.
-This process adds extra overhead over standard straining.
+This process adds extra overhead over standard training.
 Our implementation utilizes INT8 Tensor Cores to make up for this loss in speed.
 In fact, our implementation is faster than BF16 training in most cases.

 Usage